California governor rejects $13.5 billion PG&E settlement

 “In my judgment, the amended plan and the restructuring transactions do not result in a reorganized company positioned to provide safe, reliable, and affordable service,” he said.

-Newsom went on to say that PG&E’s problems are the result of decades of mismanagement that must be addressed before he will sign off on any proposed settlement.
+He went on to say that PG&E’s problems are the result of decades of mismanagement that must be addressed before he will sign off on any proposed settlement.

 “PG&E’s board of directors and management have a responsibility to immediately develop a feasible plan,” the governor said.
-“Anything else is irresponsible, a breach of fiduciary duties, and a clear violation of the public trust.
+“Anything else is irresponsible, a breach of fiduciary duties, and a clear violation of the public trust.”

+State Sen. Bill Dodd, who represents much of the fire-ravaged area, praised Newsom’s action.

+“We all know that we can’t trust PG&E to do the right thing or even follow the law,” the Napa Democrat said.
+“Gov. Newsom has been standing up for the interests of ratepayers, victims and communities from day one.”

 Newsom played a pivotal role in prodding Pacific Gas & Electric to work out a settlement with the fire victims instead of sticking to its original plan to earmark about $7.5 billion for them.

-That amount became particularly galling to the governor and other critics after the company agreed to pay $11 billion to resolve a potential $20 billion liability with insurers that had already paid their policyholder claims in the fires that killed more than 120 people and destroyed nearly 28,000 homes and other buildings during 2017 and 2018.
+That $7.5 billion became particularly galling to the governor and other critics after the company agreed to pay $11 billion to resolve a potential $20 billion liability with insurers.
+Those insurers had already paid their policyholder claims in the fires that killed more than 120 people and destroyed nearly 28,000 homes and other buildings during 2017 and 2018.

-The settlement would have meant fire victims were in line to get $6.75 billion, paid out in installments ending in early 2022, and $6.75 billion in company stock that would give them a nearly 21% stake in the reorganized PG&E.
+The proposed settlement agreed to last week by the utility and attorneys representing fire victims would have paid $6.75 billion to the victims in installments ending in early 2022, and $6.75 billion in company stock that would give them close to a 21% stake in the reorganized PG&E.

 The settlement also required significant concessions from the victims.
 Their lawyers had been contending victims were owed at least $36 billion and were likely to seek even larger amounts had they pursued their claims in a state trial and federal court hearing that had been scheduled for early next year.